Served: Almost 6 years

 As Patrolman Siemon escorted him out of the yard, he was hit in the head with a beer bottle and his prisoner escaped.
 He recaptured him in the rear yard and another man approached him from the rear and stabbed Patrolman Siemon in the abdomen.
 Patrolman Siemon fell to the ground, drew his revolver, and fired three shots.
-Joseph Sorrell (39) of Scranton, Kentucky, was shot in the leg.
-His brother, John Sorrell (32) of Bellevue was shot in the arm.
+One shot hit Joseph Sorrell (39) of Scranton, Kentucky in the leg.
+His brother, John Sorrell (32) of Bellevue, was shot in the arm.
 Both were apprehended and held on charges of Cutting to Kill.

 Patrolman Siemon left a wife, Mary Siemon.
 On April 25, 1924 Newport city officials and members of the Newport Police Department met at his home at 8:30 a.m. and escorted the funeral cartage to Corpus Christi Church at 9th and Isabella for a requiem high mass.
 The street was lined with people, including every member of the Newport Police Department.
 The pallbearers were Patrolmen Oney McLaughlin, Charles Hamilton, Fred Taylor, Morris Hodesh, and William Abbe.
 The people and officers lined the streets again after the funeral all the way to the corporation limit at 12th and Monmouth Street.
 At St. Stephen’s Cemetery Newport officers knelt in silence while his remains were lowered into his grave.

-© This narrative was revised on April 3, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President with assistance from Cincinnati Police Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised on November 30, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
+All rights are reserved to him and the Greater Cincinnati Police Historical Society.